leifg/leif.io/content/about/index.md

 Hi there, my name is Leif I am a German living in California.

-I'm a developer by trade and by heart ❤️.
-I enjoy tinkering around with code and sometimes I [speak](https://speakerdeck.com/leifg) about it.
+I'm a developer by trade and by heart :heart:.
+I enjoy tinkering around with code and sometimes I [talk](https://speakerdeck.com/leifg) about it.
 I have particularly strong opinions on blockchain technologies.
 All my posts regarding this topic can be found under [Schlockchain](/schlockchain).
 All other articles can be found under [blog](/blog).

 For my professional credentials refer to my [LinkedIn Page](http://linkedin.com/in/lgensert/).